ferrucc-io/ferruccio/content/draft/building-product.md

 To learn what we should build first we started from our personal experience.
 We used our experience to draft a User Research template (you can find it [here](https://docs.google.com/document/d/1P_8US1nRmsXcEbv-OL8scNWQi_bb_Kx2puOBuUHRWuw/)).

-We ran almost 100 user interviews with Product people (from leaders to individual contributors) at the best companies in the world.
+We then used our template to run almost 100 user interviews with Product people (from leaders to individual contributors) at the best companies in the world.

 ![](/building-product/user-interviews.png)

-We then collected all our learnings in a pain point map
+We then collected all of the pain points people talked about in a map:

 ![](/building-product/pain-point-map.png)

-All these pain points together with our intuition helped us pick the main problems we want to tackle
+The common themes, together with our intuition helped us pick the main problems we want to tackle

 - Data is not reliable and opaque
 - “I am not independent in my analysis”